 Well, it’s more of a “Daily Grind” type of nutrient.

-This is something that is going to fuel your long term potential as an athlete but serves no real timing or dosing strategy come game day.
-The best thing you can do for yourself is keep a steady supply of amino acids in the blood stream throughout the entire day averaging an intake of 0.8 – 1g per pound of body weight being the total daily intake.
+This is something that is going to fuel your long term potential as an athlete — but serves no real timing or dosing strategy come game day.
+The best thing you can do for yourself is keep a steady supply of amino acids in the blood stream throughout the entire day, averaging an intake of 0.8 – 1g per pound of body weight for the total daily intake.

-Spread this across 4-7 meals evenly and you will have aminos in the blood stream throughout the entire day and you will also be effectively decreasing any chance of blood sugar drops (and therefore energy crashes) this way due to proteins blood sugar managing ability.
+Spread this across 4-6 meals evenly and you will have aminos in the blood stream throughout the entire day and you will also be effectively decreasing any chance of blood sugar drops (and therefore energy crashes) this way due to proteins blood sugar managing effects.

-As an example, 200lbs man eating 5 meals over a tournament day from a protein perspective should look something like this:
+As an example, 200 pound man eating 5 meals over a tournament day from a protein perspective should look something like this: